 Module One: Metaphysics: Lecture: Origins of Western Philosophy, Handout: Theory of Forms, Handout: Speculative Logic, Handout: Descartes, Second Meditation

 Assignments: Theory of Forms & John Locke Personal Identity

 Students have quite a few handouts, lectures, and textbook chapters at their disposal to help them digest the information.
-The assignments change from term to term, however, one example of an assignment involved the student surveying how they obtain knowledge and how does that relate to Plato's Theory of Forms.
+The assignments change from term to term.
+However, one example of an assignment involved the student surveying how they obtain knowledge and how it relates to Plato's Theory of Forms.

 Sample Assignment Question for the week:

 1) After reading Plato's analogy Theory of Forms, mentally analyze how perception and bias taint ideas and concepts and compare that to his simile of the sun example.
 Then, using one of the following ideas, create a table showing how an object exists in our tainted mind vs. how it exists in reality, attach a paragraph summary of your table.
 Islam/Christianity, science, religious texts, marriage, soldiers, nurses, abortion, or hijabs. (an example of this table is in the module guide)